analogdevicesinc/ai8x-training/README.md

     ..../AI84SDK/
     ..../AI85SDK/

-where “….” is the project root.
+where “....” is the project root.

 ### Upstream Code

-Change to the project root (denoted as `....` above).
+Change to the project root (denoted as `....` above) and run the following commands (substituting your single sign-on name for “first.last”):

 ```shell
 $ git clone https://first.last@gerrit.maxim-ic.com:8443/ai8x-training